Blooming Marvellous: 7 of the Best Gardens to Visit in Dorset During Springtime

 Resting your feet

 If you’re travelling from afar, you’ll need somewhere to rest your feet after a day’s walking.
 Hallmark Hotels offer a choice of hotels in Bournemouth, a beautiful seaside town no more than 30 miles from all the gardens featured.
-Bournemouth Carlton, Bournemouth West Cliff and Bournemouth East Cliff all have dramatic seafront views and are located within easy reach of the beach and the town centre.
-All three hotels also include comfortable beds for a good night’s sleep, free access to super-fast Wi-Fi, 24-hour room service and a delicious breakfast buffet.
+Bournemouth Carlton, and Bournemouth East Cliff all have dramatic seafront views and are located within easy reach of the beach and the town centre.
+Both hotels also include comfortable beds for a good night’s sleep, free access to super-fast Wi-Fi, 24-hour room service and a delicious breakfast buffet.
 Book now to avoid missing out on Hallmark Hotel’s special offers.

 View All Posts